milesmcc/personal/PORTFOLIO.md

 I want to use technology to improve the world—and to learn something along the way.
 My research areas include digital privacy, foreign policy, government accountability, and the intersection thereof.

 My projects, research, and commentary have appeared in several major news outlets including the _Washington Post, NBC News, CNN, the Daily Beast, Nightly News with Lester Holt, TimeOut National, BoingBoing, Bustle,_ and _TimeOut New York_.
+My research with [Dr. Sarah Kreps](https://en.wikipedia.org/wiki/Sarah_Kreps) has been presented at Yale, Columbia, Cornell, and Georgetown, among other institutions.

 ---